Chairperson of the Board of Trustees

 Trustee

 Ridwan’s career reflects a unique fusion of economic acumen and environmental justice.
-As CEO of the Catalyzing Sustainable Transformation (CaST) Network, he drives initiatives at the intersection of impact investment, knowledge development, and ecological sustainability.
+As the former CEO of the Catalyzing Sustainable Transformation (CaST) Network, he drove initiatives at the intersection of impact investment, knowledge development, and ecological sustainability.
 Under his leadership, CaST’s Enterprise Development wing creates bankable ventures that promote disruptive innovations for climate-resilient livelihoods in marginalized communities, while the organization delivers action-oriented policy research and advocacy in key areas such as Food Systems, Climate Change, and Health Systems.

-Previously, as Country Coordinator for the Scaling Up Nutrition (SUN) Business Network (co-convened by GAIN and WFP), Ridwan spearheaded multi-stakeholder collaborations to enhance private sector investments in nutrition and policy frameworks for healthier diets.
+Previously, as Country Coordinator for the Scaling Up Nutrition (SUN) Business Network (co-convened by GAIN and UN WFP), Ridwan spearheaded multi-stakeholder collaborations to enhance private sector investments in nutrition and policy frameworks for healthier diets.
 His earlier role as an Investment Analyst at RACE Asset Management PLC honed his expertise in sectors like energy, IT, and pharmaceuticals, equipping him to bridge market systems with sustainable development goals.

-A graduate in Economics from North South University (Bachelor) and the Norwegian School of Economics - NHH (Master's) with a specialization in natural resource management and environment, Ridwan’s work is rooted in a commitment to equity, ecological balance, and systemic change.
+A graduate in Economics from North South University (Bachelor) and the Norwegian School of Economics - NHH (Masters) with a specialization in natural resource management and environment, Ridwan’s work is rooted in a commitment to equity, ecological balance, and systemic change.
 He is currently pursuing a PhD along the same line.
 His leadership continues to inspire transformative action across sectors, aligning economic degrowth with the urgent needs of people and the planet.

 Program and Innovation